 Most available varieties are susceptible to one or more types of smut.
-Therefore, seed of susceptible varieties should be treated with a registered fungicide on a regular basis.
+Therefore, seed of susceptible varieties should be treated with a registered fungicide regularly.

 Harvesting grain that is < 16% moisture and using aeration bins for drying can lead to sprouting and embryo death.
 Seed with reduced germination is undesirable for seed or malting.